cooperrc/computational-mechanics/syllabus.md

 <!-- 1.
 When will you submit the assignment? -->
 <!-- 2.
 What help do you need? -->

-__Late Policy__: This is a **fast-paced** 3-week course.
+__Late Policy__: This is a **fast-paced** 5-week course.
 You must submit _something_ for every due date.
-You can resubmit any assignment to get points back, but it you miss the submission date, its a 0.
+You can resubmit any assignment to get points back, but if you miss the submission date, its a 0.
 If you don't have any answers, write a question in each problem and I will give you feedback for you to resubmit the assignment.